Mrs. Tracye Hutsona, Principal & Mrs. Christina King, Asst. Principal

-My name is Bill Howard and I am now in my sixth year at Matteson School District 162, and thrilled to be the new Principal of the Indiana Wildcats for the 2019-2020 school year!
-I could not be more excited to be part of the team here at Indiana along with our Assistant Principal, Ms. Sanders and a fantastic staff of dedicated teachers!
+My name is Mrs. Tracye Hutsona and I am now in my sixteenth year at Matteson School District 162, and thrilled to have transitioned as Principal of the Indiana Wildcats!
+I could not be more excited to be part of the team here at Indiana along with our Assistant Principal, Mrs. Christina King and a fantastic staff of dedicated teachers!

 The partnership between schools and home is essential.
-Please work with the teacher to keep the lines of communication open and positive.
-Do not hesitate to call me at any time to set up a meeting, share a concern or let us know how we can better help your child have a positive learning experience and reach success.
-Excellence is our Expectation at the Indiana and the key to making that a reality is our partnership with you.
-Together we will achieve great things in the upcoming school year!
+Please work with your child's teacher to keep the lines of communication open and positive.
+Do not hesitate to call me at any time to set up a meeting, share a concern or let us know how we can better help your child have a positive learning experience and achieve success.
+Excellence is our Expectation at Indiana School and the key to making that a reality is our partnership with you.
+Together we will achieve great things this school year!

-At the Indiana we are FULL STEAM AHEAD!
-Please come see the exciting things taking place within our school.
+Please come see the exciting things taking place within our school!!!

 Degrees and Certifications: